 Fennel seeds relax smooth muscles, including those along the GI tract, and stimulate the flow of bile to aid in digestion.*

 Take 1-2 capsules before each meal, or as directed by your healthcare provider.

-At Vital Plan, we pride ourselves in using optimal servings for each ingredient and using clear, honest labeling for each product.
-Each batch of capsules is quality-tested multiple times throughout the manufacturing process and sent to 3rd-party labs for verification of ingredient purity and label claims.
+At Vital Plan, we pride ourselves on using optimal servings for each ingredient and using clear, honest labeling for each product.
+Each batch of capsules is quality-tested multiple times throughout the manufacturing process and sent to third-party labs for verification of ingredient purity and label claims.